EgiVilza/Project2/README.md

 ## License

-This projects is licensed under the None license.
+This projects is licensed under the MIT license.

-## Contributing

-NA

-## Usage

-The repo is for a group coding project.

-## Tests

-To run tests, rund the following command:

-''
-NA
-''

-## Questions

-If you have any questions about the repo, open an issue or contact me at egivilza@email.com.
-You can find more of my work at: [egivilza](https://github.com/egivilza).